For a third-year medical student, studying for the family medicine clerkship can be an overwhelming task.

 This app was also lacking in obstetrics coverage, which does appear on the shelf exams.
 While gynecological and women’s health issues were adequately covered, this app could use a few more questions on problems with pregnancy, labor, and the postpartum period.
 This is especially important for students who take family medicine before their ob/gyn rotation, or who took ob/gyn several months prior to their family medicine rotation (such as myself).

 Nevertheless, I highly recommend this app to students preparing for the family medicine shelf exam.
+This app also has potential to be used for family medicine board review.
 Though I would not use it as my only reference, the Pretest app can be both a good place to start studying or a review before the exam.

 Given the lack of practice questions available for students, Pretest is an essential study tool for the family medicine rotation.